nicolas-allegre/mapaie/README.md

 pip install -r requirements.txt
 ```

-You can then run `make download` to download PDF files, `make parse` to download and extract their contents.
-PDF fiels are stored in `./pdfs`, and textual contents in ` ./txts/`.
+You can then run `snakemake -c4` to download PDF files and extract their contents.
+PDF files are stored in `./pdfs`, and textual contents in ` ./txts/`.